 Sessions are typically described by the location where, and the time when, the session took place as well as a list of parties that were present;

 - Parties are individuals or groups that contribute to the creation of music.
-These include, amongst others, the composers, arrangers, lyricists, as well as the performers, both featured and non-featured, and the producers and engineers.
-Each party is described by a name, hopefully, a unique identifier and, potentially, contact information;
+These include the composers, arrangers, lyricists, performers (both featured and non-featured), producers and engineers.
+Each party is described by a name, a unique identifier (optional but valuable), and, contact information (optional);

 - Recording components are the recorded elements that are captured with a view to them being contributed to a sound recording (including those components that are not part of an initial public release).
 Recording components are typically described by their title, their sequence number and some annotations.
 Additionally, information about involved parties, their role(s) and instrument(s), if any, can provide further detail about a recording component;